Intro to Excel model training- Dollar signs

 This is a pragmatic course where you will only learn the most useful things; those that I actually use regularly.
 We’ll go through the obvious applications, but also include some hacks I’ve developed over the years.

-To get the excel example for this and all the other instalments, subscribe with the pretty box on the right and you’ll get the excel tip of the day sent directly to your inbox.
+To get the excel example for this and all the other installments, subscribe with the pretty box on the right and you’ll get the excel tip of the day sent directly to your inbox.
 Within a month and ten minutes practice, you’ll be a boss in no time.

 You can join up to the training here.

-What’s the point of the x?
+What’s the point of the Dollar Signs?

 It’s impossible to do anything cool without the might dolla dolla bill and I mean $.